Erhannis/kicad_dependencies/README.txt

 IF YOU ADD A MODULE, or rename a reference, you may need to run the vscode js script (see the nur::script extension) to get the refs to copy right - it updates all the labels from the pcb. ...I think.
 I forget, now.
 Then it removes the "instances" blocks, which don't seem to be necessary and can apparently gunk up the refs??
 Commit your files before running the script.

+If a part won't load for you, try `pip install easyeda2kicad` and `easyeda2kicad --lcsc_id LCSC_ID_HERE --full`, and adding its symbol/footprint folder to kicad.
+I sometimes feel like it would be better to find a kicad built-in footprint or whatever, but it's just so easy....
+(I don't think I've used this yet in this repo, but it's just a matter of time, haha.)

 So far these things are like, MIT or CERN OHL v2 P (even if I've had to find a second source for the same decisions in a few places).

 Note that I haven't yet physically tested these, personally; as of Aug 12 some boards are being manufactured and shipped to me.
 Fingers crossed.